makspaderin/vue-workshop/README.md

 ## Running the theme on a server

-TL;DR:
+A TL;DR version of the instructions:

-Running the theme on a Cloubi 2 server
+Running the theme on a Cloubi 2 server:
 1. run `npm install` (needs to be done only once or if dependencies change)
 2. copy *user.properties.template* as *user.properties*
 3. change *local.server.deploy.dir* to the cloubi 2 server deployment directory
 4. make sure the Cloubi 2 server is running and fully booted up
 5. run `npm run deploy`.

-To run a Node.js dev server
+Running a Node.js development server:
 1. run `npm install` (if not done already)
 2. run `npm run dev`.

+> **Note** Make sure to boot the Cloubi 2 server first, if you are intending to run both the Cloubi 2 server and the Node.js development server simultaneously.
+Otherwise the default port for the Cloubi server will be blocked by the development server.

+The rest of the section describes these processes in more detail.

 ### Install